kiranwood/LHL-SQL-Project/starting_with_data.md

 	WHERE	totaltransactionrevenue > 0 -- only transactions
 	),

-    	products AS  -- product information that have transactions (
+    	productspertrans AS  -- product information that have transactions (
 	SELECT	RPAD(productsku, 14, '0') AS productsku,
             	name,